wso2/kubernetes-apim/pattern-2/README.md

 <EXTERNAL-IP>	wso2apim-gateway
 ```

-3. Try navigating to `https://wso2apim/carbon` and `https://wso2apim-analytics/carbon` from your favorite browser.
+c.
+Try navigating to `https://wso2apim/carbon` and `https://wso2apim-analytics/carbon` from your favorite browser.

 ##### 11. Scale up using `kubectl scale`.